nanoor/CyberSec/docs/notes/misc/shellstabilisation.md

 2. Press ++ctrl+z++ to background the process and get back to your host machine.

-3. Use `stty` to set terminal line settings and foreground back to the target terminal.
+3. Use `stty` to set terminal line settings and foreground back to the target machine.

     ```sh
     stty raw -echo; fg